r-xue/pipeline/doc/ways_to_run_the_pipeline.md

   For development/test purposes, one workaround to avoid copying the entire working directory is to create a fresh copy of the context pickled from the "breakpoint" stage (where your loglevel='debug' setting is crucial) in the existing working directory:

-  First, you back up the context pickle files from differnet stages:
+  First, you back up the context pickle files from different stages:

   ```console
   $ cp -rf pipeline-20210421T172403/saved_state pipeline-20210421T172403/saved_state_backup